Anant325/M1_projectgoal_-utility-/1_Requirements/Readme.md

      High Level Requirements

-     *Currency Calculator
      *Basic Calculator
      *Unit Conversion
      *Complex Number
-     *Extra Feature like sqrt,Pallindrome,factorial,etc
+     *Extra Feature like ,Pallindrome,factorial,etc

     Low Level requirements
-     *Currency Calculator - In this  we will have diffrent curreccy of countries and we will can calculate it through there *Basic Calaculator - This is a basic calculator .
+     *Basic Calaculator - This is a basic calculator which will perform normal calculation .
      *Unit Conversion - This is calculator for conversion of unit.
      *Complex number - Diffrent calculation for complex numbers .
      *Extra frature -In this we have to extra feature we can for calculator .